Norfolk Southern Co. (NYSE:NSC) Stake Increased by Heritage Trust Co

 Heritage Trust Co increased its stake in Norfolk Southern Co.
 (NYSE:NSC – Get Rating) by 1.9% in the first quarter, according to the company in its most recent disclosure with the Securities and Exchange Commission.
 The fund owned 4,208 shares of the railroad operator’s stock after buying an additional 80 shares during the period.
 Heritage Trust Co’s holdings in Norfolk Southern were worth $1,201,000 at the end of the most recent reporting period.

-Other hedge funds and other institutional investors have also made changes to their positions in the company.
-Veriti Management LLC increased its stake in shares of Norfolk Southern by 18.2% in the first quarter.
-Veriti Management LLC now owns 4,138 shares of the railroad operator’s stock worth $1,180,000 after buying an additional 636 shares during the last quarter.
+A number of other hedge funds and other institutional investors have also made changes to their positions in NSC.
+Veriti Management LLC boosted its holdings in Norfolk Southern by 18.2% in the first quarter.
+Veriti Management LLC now owns 4,138 shares of the railroad operator’s stock worth $1,180,000 after purchasing an additional 636 shares during the period.
 Calamos Advisors LLC boosted its holdings in Norfolk Southern by 15.4% in the first quarter.
 Calamos Advisors LLC now owns 55,883 shares of the railroad operator’s stock worth $15,939,000 after purchasing an additional 7,448 shares during the period.
 BlackRock Inc. boosted its holdings in Norfolk Southern by 7.4% in the fourth quarter.
 BlackRock Inc. now owns 16,718,778 shares of the railroad operator’s stock worth $4,977,349,000 after purchasing an additional 1,148,493 shares during the period.
 Benjamin Edwards Inc. boosted its holdings in Norfolk Southern by 40.7% in the first quarter.
 Benjamin Edwards Inc. now owns 197 shares of the railroad operator’s stock worth $56,000 after purchasing an additional 57 shares during the period.
 Finally, Dynamic Advisor Solutions LLC boosted its holdings in Norfolk Southern by 44.1% in the first quarter.
 Dynamic Advisor Solutions LLC now owns 6,590 shares of the railroad operator’s stock worth $1,880,000 after purchasing an additional 2,018 shares during the period.
 Institutional investors own 73.63% of the company’s stock.

 Norfolk Southern Price Performance